jrobertfisher/AT-D578UV-software-mic/README.md

 Software Mic v1.0 Release Notes - Initial Release Software Mic v1.0.1 Release Notes
     Fixed image paths
-    Complied an exe and published it to the dist folder
+    Complied an exe and published it to the dist folder (the exe is hard coded for Com Port 4, I'll add a configuration tab to set the port and call sign info soon.)